KABAM-Robotics/rosrect-ecs-api-server/README.md

 - [Related-Pages](#related-pages)

 ## Description
-This article explains how to run the `rosrect ECS API` server.
+This article explains how to run the `error_classification_server`.

 ## Overview
-This article shows how to start the `rosrect ECS API` server.
-By the end of this, you will be able to start the API server and run a few sample GET requests from the ECS API.
+This article shows how to start the `error_classification_server`.
+By the end of this, you will be able to start the API server and run a few sample GET requests to query the `error_classification_database`.

 ## Prerequisites
 Some knowledge of REST APIs and `python` is necessary.

 ## Installation

 You can get access to the API server by cloning this repo.
-After this, there are a couple of choices as to how you want to build and run the API server.
+After this, there are a couple of choices as to how you want to build and run the server.
 Either natively, or using Docker.
 Steps are as follows:

 1. Open a terminal window.